AmineKhalfaouie/MobileShopee/README.md

 ---

-**Note:** Replace `yourusername` in the clone URL with your actual GitHub username.
+**Note:** Replace `AmineKhalfaouie` in the clone URL with your actual GitHub username.
 Add a `LICENSE` file if you want to specify a license.